 Ray Sprigle was born in Akron, Ohio, to parents of colonial Pennsylvanian German ancestry.
 He attended local schools.
 After his freshman year, he left Ohio State University and started working as a newspaper reporter and a freelance pulp fiction writer.
 Sprigle had a long and notable career in newspaper journalism, mostly as a general reporter with the Pittsburgh Post-Gazette.

-In 1938 he was awarded the Pulitzer Prize for Reporting for a series of articles in the post-Gazette proving that Hugo Black, newly appointed as a justice to the United States Supreme Court and a former member of the Ku Klux Klan in Alabama.
+In 1938 he was awarded the Pulitzer Prize for Reporting for a series of articles in the post-Gazette proving that Hugo Black was a newly appointed justice to the United States Supreme Court and a former member of the Ku Klux Klan in Alabama.
 The evidence that Sprigle uncovered included, among other things, a photostatic copy of a letter from Black written on the stationery of the Alabama Klan asking to resign from the organization.